 Invest in employees

 Employees know that they need to sharpen their skills to compete in a modern, global job market.
-In a recent survey, 40% of workers said they worry their skills will become outdated because of advancements in technology, and 52% said they are easily replaceable thanks to tools like automation, robots, and AI.
+In a recent survey, 40% of workers said they worry their skills will become outdated because of technological advancements, and 52% said they are easily replaceable thanks to tools like automation, robots, and AI.
 Equipping your workers with cutting-edge skills helps them–and your company–stay relevant and competitive while letting them know you’re invested in their future with the organization.

 Recruit and retain top talent

-It’s increasingly important to employees to not just have a job, but to be doing something meaningful with their lives.
+It’s increasingly important for employees to have a job and do something meaningful with their lives.
 Continuous learning challenges and engages the brain, which creates a positive response.
-Thus, career development opportunities are an enticing aspect to job seekers, while greater job satisfaction from continued learning prompts employees to stay at their jobs longer.
+Thus, professional development opportunities are an enticing aspect to job seekers, while greater job satisfaction from continued learning prompts employees to stay at their jobs longer.

 Examples of Continuous Learning in the Workplace